NLnetLabs/rpki-doc/source/krill/installation.rst

 """""""
 Your system will likely have a package manager that will allow you to install OpenSSL in a few easy steps.
 For Krill, you will need ``libssl-dev``, sometimes called ``openssl-dev``.
-On debian like Linux distributions, this should be as simple as running:
+On Debian-like Linux distributions, this should be as simple as running:

 .. code-block:: bash

-    sudo apt-get install -y libssl-dev openssl pkg-config
+    sudo apt install -y libssl-dev openssl pkg-config

-Note: we use Ubuntu xenial (16.04.5 LTS) in our Travis CI environment.
+Note: we use Ubuntu Xenial (16.04.5 LTS) in our Travis CI environment.

 On macOS you can use Homebrew or MacPorts to get started.